modelrecords/modelrecords/README.md

 ## Playing with jupyter notebooks
 If you are enthused about using the `.ipynb` files you can set the environment to `planecards` and you should be off to the races!

 ## PDF Rendering
 If you want to render PDFs, and let's be honest who doesn't, you must do the following:
 1. Install MacTex `brew install --cask mactex`
+2. If you have to interrupt the build or it crashes, you'll have to rerun the following in order to build again:
+  1. `conda env update --file environment.yml`
-2.
+  2. `conda activate planecards`